Stuart Vincent Kubat - Albert Lea Tribune

 He was preceded in death by his parents; mother-in-law, Elsie Vander Stoep; and infant step-great-granddaughter, Kiara Calderon.

 The family will be welcoming friends during a visitation Friday, November 10, 2023 from 4:00 PM to 7:00 PM at Bonnerup Funeral and Cremation in Albert Lea.
 A memorial service will be held in Stuart’s honor at Crossroads Church in Albert Lea on Saturday, November 11, 2023 at 3:00 PM; visitation will also be held one hour prior to the service at the church.
-Burial to follow at Hollandale Cemetery.
+Interment will be at Hollandale Cemetery.

 In lieu of flowers, memorial donation may be made to the charity of donor’s choice.